box/box-postman/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)][legacy]

-## Development
+## Development & Contribution

-To contribute to this project we highly recommend reading our guides on making contributions.
+Please follow the [contribution guidelines](./CONTRIBUTING.md) when contributing to the source of this project.

 1. [Installation & setup](./docs/index.md)
 2. [Releasing a new collection](./docs/release.md)